TruVortex/truv_compression/README.md

 ```bash
 cargo bench
 ```
-Open `target/criterion/report/index.html` in your browser to view the detailed performance and statistical variance reports.
+Open `target/criterion/report/index.html` in your browser to view the performance and statistical variance reports.